 No corpse can be buried other than in a public cemetery, or even in a public cemetery, until a permit to bury it has been signed by an authorised officer of the cemetery trustees or the DHHS Secretary (ss 114–116).

-The officer A document that sets out what a person wants to happen to their money and other property after they die. not sign such a permit until the relevant documents have been produced.
+The officer will not sign such a permit until the relevant documents have been produced.
 Generally, this means a notice in the form prescribed in section 37(2) of the BDMR Act (see ‘Registration of death’, above) signed by a legally qualified medical practitioner.
-If, owing to special circumstances, it is not possible for a notice to be signed by a medical practitioner, a A written statement of facts that meet statutory requirements by being signed and declared to be true before an official authorised to take declarations. to that effect by the undertaker or other person conducting the burial may be enough (s 116(3)(e) C&C Act).
+If, owing to special circumstances, it is not possible for a notice to be signed by a medical practitioner, a statutory declaration to that effect by the undertaker or other person conducting the burial may be enough (s 116(3)(e) C&C Act).

 A person who wishes to erect or place a monument or tombstone in any part of any cemetery must, before permission is given, submit a plan of it to the trustees of the cemetery (or an officer authorised on their behalf).
 They may withhold permission and prevent the erection or placing of any monument or tombstone that appears to them to be inappropriate, unsafe or dangerous (ss 98–100).
 The holder of a right of interment must keep the grave and monument in a safe condition (ss 104–112).
-If the cemetery A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. considers a grave to be unsafe, it has the power to repair the grave and make it safe (s 106).
+If the cemetery trust considers a grave to be unsafe, it has the power to repair the grave and make it safe (s 106).

 A cremation is generally less expensive than a burial, and it avoids the process of memorialisation.
 However, because it is irreversible, more legal requirements must be met than for burials and penalties for contravention of them are harsher.

 A cremation must be conducted in a public cemetery and cannot be conducted until permission to cremate the corpse has been signed by an officer of the trustees of the cemetery (ss 129, 130 C&C Act).
-A cremation can be undertaken outside a cemetery but only with the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the DHHS Secretary (ss 131–141).
+A cremation can be undertaken outside a cemetery but only with the consent of the DHHS Secretary (ss 131–141).
 Ashes can be deposited in a public cemetery; however, there is no requirement to place them in a cemetery (s 128).
 If they are deposited in a public cemetery, it may be in perpetuity or for a limited tenure not exceeding 25 years (s 128).

 Any person who cremates or assists to cremate a corpse elsewhere then in any public cemetery without consent or permission is guilty of a misdemeanour; the penalty is a fine of up to 600 penalty units or imprisonment for up to five years (s 130).

 Permission by an officer of the trustees of a cemetery will not be given until the officer has received an application in the form prescribed by subsections 131(2) and (3) of the C&C Act (form 3 sch 1 Cemeteries and Crematoria Regulations 2015 (Vic) (‘C&C Regulations’)).
-This application is usually filled in by the The person named in a will as the one who must ensure that the deceased person’s intentions, as stated in the will, are carried out. or nearest surviving relative.
+This application is usually filled in by the executor or nearest surviving relative.
 It covers such matters as the relationship of the applicant to the deceased, the circumstances of death, directions, if any, by the deceased regarding the disposal of the body and the objections, if any, of near relatives to the cremation of the deceased.

 The C&C Regulations set out the physical requirements for graves and coffins and the disposal of human remains.

-The person who has the (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. or conduct of a cremation must notify the government statist by way of a signed certificate stating the name of the deceased, the date and place of cremation, and where practicable the names of the persons related to the deceased present at the cremation and the name of the minister officiating at any religious ceremony upon it (pt 9 div 3 C&C Act).
+The person who has the charge or conduct of a cremation must notify the government statist by way of a signed certificate stating the name of the deceased, the date and place of cremation, and where practicable the names of the persons related to the deceased present at the cremation and the name of the minister officiating at any religious ceremony upon it (pt 9 div 3 C&C Act).